wangzhou/uadk/docs/wd_design.md

 device name with vendor driver.
 If they match, related hardware implementation is linked to "hw" field of "struct wd_comp_ctx".
 By this way, vendor driver binds to compression algorithm layer with context.

-#### 3rd party memory allocation

-In addition, we hope to support the case that 3rd party application allocates memory and shares the address to Warpdrive.
-It's necessary to provide the hook in the context.
-If user application doesn't want to use 3rd party application, vendor driver could fill the function pointer to Warpdrive helper or malloc().
-By now, 3rd party memory allocation isn't supported by UACCE yet.

 ## Warpdrive helper interfaces